+- 1. Uveitis.

-- 1. Uveitis (light sensitivity, pain, decreased vision). - 2.
-Stevens-Johnson Syndrome (a serious autoimmune condition; rash, toxicity). - 3.
-Kawasaki Disease (fever, rash, stomatitis). - 4.
-Glaucoma.
+- 2. Stevens-Johnson Syndrome (a serious autoimmune condition; rash, toxicity).

+- 3. Kawasaki Disease. (fever, rash, stomatitis).

+- 4. Glaucoma.

 - 5. Periorbital or orbital cellulitis.

 - 6. Acute otitis media (check ears).

-- 7. Herpes conjunctivitis (usually a vesicular rash proximal to the eye and eye pain).
+7. Herpes conjunctivitis (usually a vesicular rash proximal to the eye and eye pain).

-NOTE: Recheck in 2 to 3 days if not improving, or if symptoms are worse or if child complains of increasing pain, refer to a physician
+Recheck in 24 hours if not considerably improved, or if worse.
+If no improvement, refer to a physician.